copyleft-next/copyleft-next/CONTRIBUTING.md

 Patches or merge requests relating to a given license text should be made against the relevant file in the Drafts/ directory, **not** a numbered version in the Releases/ directory.
 The files in Releases/ are meant to be immutable.
-(Any suggestion for a better approach than this Drafts vs. Releases system would be greatly welcome.)
+(More than one person has pointed out to me that this Drafts/Releases approach is bad and represents a poor use of git.
+Any concrete suggestions for an improved system would be greatly welcome.)

 Development and discussion of copyleft-next by participants in the Copyleft-Next Project are governed by the [Harvey Birdman Rule].